US says Proud Boys were 'thirsting for violence' as Jan. 6 trial wraps up

 Former Proud Boys chairman Henry "Enrique" Tarrio and four co-defendants – Ethan Nordean, Joseph Biggs, Zachary Rehl and Dominic Pezzola - are charged with seditious conspiracy and other felonies for what prosecutors described as a plot to use violence to disrupt the transfer of presidential power.

 Prosecutors say the group played a leading role in the Jan.
-6 riot, when thousands of Trump supporters attacked the Capitol in an effort to prevent Congress from certifying Democratic President Joe Biden's victory over Trump.
+6 riot, when thousands of Trump supporters attacked the Capitol in an effort to prevent Congress from certifying Democrat Joe Biden's victory over Trump.

 During the four-month trial, jurors were shown internal messages from Proud Boys leaders discussing civil war and physically attacking left-wing protesters and police.